ONSdigital/Statistical-Method-Specifications/MoR_methodological_spec.md

  providing a sufficient number of contributors within each class enabling robust link calculation
 * The auxiliary variable is a good predictor of the target variable
+* The auxiliary variable is populated for every contributor when performing construction imputation
-* Matched pairs must comprise of clean, respondent non-zero data for both the target and predictive period
+* Matched pairs must comprise of clean, respondent non-zero (unless chosen otherwise) data for both the target and predictive period and within the same imputation class

 ## 5.0 Method Input and Output - TO BE FINALISED WITH DST